All Episodes

 It isn't working.

-National health care in the UK, the National Health Service isn't working.
+National health care in the UK, the National Health Service, isn't working.

-They're gonna decentralize it.
+They're going to decentralize it.

-The opposite direction we're going.
+The opposite direction, we're going.

 Export Selection